vonovak/react-navigation-header-buttons/README.md

 One of the usual things you may want to do is override the cancel button label on iOS - see [example](example/src/screens/UsageWithOverflow.tsx).

-You can also use the [react-native-menu](https://github.com/react-native-menu/menu) to show the overflow menu, as seen in the example app.
+You can also use the [react-native-menu](https://github.com/react-native-menu/menu) (or similar) to show the overflow menu, as seen in the example app.

 #### Using custom text transforms